 Many burns are the result of chemicals.
-If your burn injury is the result of contact with a corrosive chemical and you also think that some of the chemical may have been swallowed, here is the Poison Control phone number to call immediately: 1-800-222-1222.
+If your burn injury is the result of contact with a corrosive chemical and you also think that some of the chemicals may have been swallowed, here is the Poison Control phone number to call immediately: 1-800-222-1222.

-Call us today so we can discuss your case and setup your free initial consultation and case evaluation.
+Call us today so we can discuss your case and set up your free initial consultation and case evaluation.
 We work for all of our clients on a contingency basis where you will not owe or pay us anything until we win your case.
 The Riverside burn injury attorneys at DiMarco | Araujo | Montevideo are one of the few companies around that still make house calls as we will meet you at your own home or your own hospital room if you are unable to come to our office.
-We available to meet during the normal hours of Monday through Friday between 8:30am and 5:30pm and we will also meet you, by appointment, on Saturdays, Sundays and in the evening.
+We available to meet during the normal hours of Monday through Friday between 8:30 am and 5:30 pm and we will also meet you, by appointment, on Saturdays, Sundays and in the evening.

 Law Firm of DiMarco | Araujo | Montevideo